ShimabukuroA/file-processing-pipeline/README.md

 https://github.com/ShimabukuroA/file-processing-pipeline/blob/6e494533a82c0e6922e46a8350ca84cfe7e603a6/docker/build_containers_image.sh#L1-L37

 ### Start containers <a name="start"></a>
 The Docker compose file describes how to deploy the containers.
-We will create the JupyterLab and Spark cluster containers, define a expose their ports for network connection and share the volume between them.
+We will create the JupyterLab and Spark cluster containers, define and expose their ports for network connection and share the volume between them.
 https://github.com/ShimabukuroA/file-processing-pipeline/blob/6e494533a82c0e6922e46a8350ca84cfe7e603a6/docker/docker-compose.yml#L1-L47

 ### Spark job <a name="job"></a>